US House report accuses China of minerals market interference

 "Each time lithium prices rose, the PRC government took action to bring lithium prices back down," the report said.

-The Trump administration cited issues with pricing in September when it sought an equity stake in Lithium Americas.
+The Trump administration cited issues with pricing in September when it sought an equity stake in Lithium Americas, opens new tab(LAC.TO).

 The report offers 13 policy recommendations, some of which Trump has already taken.
 It also aims to spark broader dialogue about China's presence in the minerals markets rather than seek to address every concern.